How to Fix Control lock stuck on LG LSIS3018SS (Induction Range)

 Step 1

-Press and hold the Lock button (or Child Lock button) for 3 seconds, which is LG’s built-in control lock release sequence for this model.
-If the display shows a lock icon that clears after holding, the issue was a simple user-mode lock rather than a hardware fault.
-If nothing happens after 3 seconds, proceed to the next step rather than pressing repeatedly, as excess input will not help.
+Start by pressing and holding the Lock button (or Child Lock button) for 3 seconds—this is LG’s built-in control lock release sequence.
+If the display shows a lock icon that clears, great!
+You’ve solved the issue with a simple user-mode lock.
+If not, move on to the next step.

 Step 2

-Unplug the range from the wall outlet for 10 minutes, then restore power.
-A full power cycle drains residual capacitor charge on the control board, forcing the microcontroller to reboot and clearing most software-latched lock states.
-Pro tip: do not use the breaker for this step — physically pulling the plug ensures a complete power drop to the board.
+Unplug the range from the wall outlet for 10 minutes, then plug it back in.
+This power cycle drains residual capacitor charge on the control board, forcing the microcontroller to reboot and clearing most software-latched lock states.
+Pro tip: Always pull the plug rather than using the breaker to ensure a complete power drop to the board.

 Step 3

-Remove the rear panel to access the control board and locate the ribbon cable connecting the touchpad assembly to the board.
-A partially unseated ribbon cable causes intermittent or permanently stuck control signals, including a lock that cannot be toggled.
-Before touching any internal components, confirm the range is unplugged, and press the ribbon cable connectors firmly on both ends until they click into their ZIF or clip-style locks.
+Next, remove the rear panel to access the control board and locate the ribbon cable that connects the touchpad assembly to the board.
+A partially unseated ribbon cable can lead to intermittent or permanently stuck control signals.
+Before touching any internal components, ensure the range is unplugged, and press the ribbon cable connectors firmly until they lock into place.

 Step 4

-With the range still unplugged, spray a small amount of electrical contact cleaner directly onto the Lock button’s contact pad beneath the touchpad, then rapidly press the button 15 times to work the cleaner across the oxidized surface.
-Oxidized contacts create a high-resistance connection that the board interprets as a continuous button press, which is a common cause of a lock that appears stuck on.
-Allow the cleaner to fully evaporate for at least 5 minutes before restoring power.
+While the range is still unplugged, spray a small amount of electrical contact cleaner directly onto the Lock button’s contact pad beneath the touchpad.
+Rapidly press the button about 15 times to work the cleaner across the oxidized surface.
+Oxidized contacts create a high-resistance connection that the board may interpret as a continuous button press, leading to a lock that appears stuck.
+Allow the cleaner to evaporate for at least 5 minutes before restoring power.

 Step 5

-If the lock engages randomly, returns on its own, or still cannot be released after completing all previous steps, the control board EBR82797404 is likely faulty and must be replaced.
-A failed relay or damaged microcontroller trace on this board can permanently assert the lock signal regardless of button input.
-When sourcing the replacement, verify the EBR82797404 part number on your existing board’s label before ordering, as similar LG induction models use different board revisions.
+If the lock engages randomly or cannot be released after completing all previous steps, the control board EBR82797404 is likely faulty and requires replacement.
+A failed relay or damaged microcontroller trace on this board can cause the lock signal to remain active regardless of button input.
+When sourcing the replacement, verify the EBR82797404 part number on your existing board’s label before ordering, as similar LG induction models may use different board revisions.

 Step 6

-Restore power to the range and test the control lock by toggling it on and off at least three times to confirm consistent, repeatable behavior.
-Next, activate each induction zone briefly and run the oven to verify no other functions were disrupted during disassembly or the board replacement.
-If any zone fails to heat or the display shows an error code, note the code and cross-reference LG’s service documentation before proceeding further.
+Finally, restore power to the range and test the control lock by toggling it on and off at least three times to confirm consistent behavior.
+Activate each induction zone briefly and run the oven to ensure no other functions were disrupted during disassembly or board replacement.
+If any zone fails to heat or the display shows an error code, note the code and check LG’s service documentation for further guidance.

 Where to Buy Replacement Parts